tuxnam/Blog/_posts/2023-10-08-Quishing-Computer-Vision.md

 Building the model is easy, I just followed Azure Computer Vision documentation: https://learn.microsoft.com/en-us/azure/ai-services/custom-vision-service/.

 The Computer Vision project built therefore contains two parts: a classification model and a prediction model.
 You can leverage either the GUI (Azure Vision Studio) or the SDK to consume both models.
 The first step was to train a create a project, train the model with labeled data (QR Codes in our case) and train it.
-This is using multi-labeling classification between two labels: QRCODE or NOCODE.
+This is using multi-labeling classification between two labels: QR Code or NOCODE.
-Once the model is trained, it can be used for predictions (hear, a propbability) of an image being labeled as a QRCODE or not.
+Once the model is trained, it can be used for predictions (hear, a propbability) of an image being labeled as a QR Code or not.

 ![image](https://github.com/tuxnam/Blog/assets/18376283/6c335d87-3ad3-41e9-9b63-247b2412bd28)